AbdixDev/My-Cute-Robot-Docs/quick-start.md

 `-create`
 2. You will find the bot asking you, what is the Sketch name?
 Well, anything.
 Let's write `My first sketch`\
    ![](.gitbook/assets/image.png)\`\`
 3. Afterward, it will ask you what is the Starter.
-Let's select `User Say Something`\
+Let's select when `User Say Something`\
    ![](<.gitbook/assets/image (6).png>)\`\`
-4. Then we will tell the bot which text.
+4. Then we will tell the bot which text to respond to.
 In this case, let's make it `?hello`\
    ![](<.gitbook/assets/image (4).png>)
 5. Now the bot will start this Sketch when any User send `?hello` .
-Now time to make our first step\
+Time to make our first step\
    ![](<.gitbook/assets/image (11).png>)
 6. Let's reply to the User with `Heyo <3` .
 So we will select `Message` .
 Then inside it we will select `Reply`\
    ![](<.gitbook/assets/image (8).png>)
 7. But wait, reply to which message?
-So we will need to tell the bot to reply to the user message that started this sketch\
+So we will need to tell the bot to reply to the User message that started this sketch\
    ![](<.gitbook/assets/image (1).png>)
 8. Now send `Heyo <3`\
    ![](<.gitbook/assets/image (7).png>)